 Support and mentorship will be provided by Clear Seas and its network of partners and collaborators.
 Study areas include applying Traditional Knowledge to the assessment of sensitivity of coastal areas, ship traffic patterns, underwater noise, oil spill preparedness and response, and other topics.

 Applicants are invited to apply from all regions of Canada.
 Successful candidates will be able to work remotely.
 The deadline to apply to the program is Friday, March 12.
 Selected interns will start on the program in May 2021.
-The program details are available here.

 About Clear Seas